H.

 Hi, I'm Stella

-I love designing beautiful things and teaching people about it.
-I believe in elevating the value of creativity, being radically honest about my feelings and not following “a set path”.
+I love designing beautiful things and building things people love.
+I believe in elevating the value of creativity, being radically honest and not following “a set path”.

 O.